chrisa/node/doc/api.markdown

 Decrypts the given ciphertext with the private key of `keypair`. `input_encoding` may be 'hex' or 'binary'. `output_encoding` may be one of 'binary', 'utf8' or 'ascii'.

+### crypto.randomBytes(count, output_encoding)

+Returns cryptographically strong random bytes. `count` specifies the number of bytes required, and `output_encoding` the encoding, either 'binary' or 'hex'.
+The default if unspecified is 'binary'.

 ## DNS

 Use `require('dns')` to access this module.